rmcanany/SolidEdgeHousekeeper/README.md

 These are populated on the Configuration Tab.

 To start execution, click the Process button.
-The status bar provides feedback to help you monitor the process.
+The status bar provides feedback to help you monitor progress.
 You can also stop execution if desired.
 See **STARTING, STOPPING, AND MONITORING EXECUTION** for details.